When should I use the Past Perfect Continuous?

 Read about how to make the past perfect here.

 1: Something that started in the past and continued up to another action or time in the past.
 The past perfect continuous tells us 'how long', just like the present perfect continuous, but this time the action continues up to a point in the past rather than the present.
 Usually we use 'for + time'.
 (We can also use the past perfect simple

 - She had been working at that company for a year when she met James.

 - I'd been walking for hours when I finally found the house.

 - We'd been living in Berlin for three months when we had to leave.

 2: Something that finished just before another event in the past.
 This is usually used to show a result at a time in the past.
 It's very similar to the present perfect continuous

 , but the action finishes before another time in the past, rather than finishing before the present.

 Try some exercises about the past perfect continuous here.

-The pavement was wet, it had been raining.
-(It was raining before the time I'm describing in the past.
-We could see the result of the rain - compare with the present perfect continuous)
+- The pavement was wet, it had been raining.
+(The rain had finished before the time I'm describing in the past.
+We could see the result of the rain.)